ACTA-Team/docs/api-reference/vault-store.md

 # POST /vault/store

 Stores a credential directly in the Vault.
-The owner signs the transaction; the issuer defaults to ACTA’s public key.
+The API signs the transaction (server-signed); the issuer defaults to ACTA’s public key (`API_PUBLIC_KEY`).

 - Method: `POST`
 - URL: `https://api.acta.build/vault/store`